finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.94
+- Bug-Fix: Card Zone should move container in Deck Editor

+## Active Sprint
 - Bug-Fix: Apply rotation when spawning players objects
-- Bug-Fix: Card Zone should move containing scrollrect in Deck Editor

-## Active Sprint
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
 - Game-Play: Rename Stacks